MAST-CloudNet-Code/YOLOv11-model-training/README.md

 A labeled dataset in YOLO format is required.

-[IMPORTANT] Download the dataset from [https://universe.roboflow.com/cpe313-mtad2/trapmos].
+Download the dataset from [https://universe.roboflow.com/cpe313-mtad2/trapmos](here).

 Once downloaded, unzip the dataset and upload this to Google Drive.